All Episodes

 We've got to get him for obstruction.

-Uh that worked out well for Jerry Nadler.
+That worked out well for Jerry Nadler.

 So I think, though, where does it all go?

-Ultimately, if there is a trial in the Senate, and I'm not sure that there's going to be enough to even uh uh make that necessary, but if there is, this whistleblower will have to testify.
+Ultimately, if there is a trial in the Senate, and I'm not sure that there's going to be enough to even make that necessary, but if there is, this whistleblower will have to testify.

-They will no longer be anonymous, they will be in front of the American people.
+They will be in front of the American people.

-And I say that because the whistleblower's own attorney two days ago, retweeted a tweet.
+And I say that because the whistleblower's own attorney two days ago retweeted a tweet.

-The same name that's going around everywhere that everyone has seen.
+And in that retweet, which goes out to all of his followers, it names the whistleblower, the same name that's going around everywhere that everyone has seen.

-And yet this guy outed the whistleblower, his client on his own.
+And yet this guy outed the whistleblower, his client, on his own.

 Yeah, I mean, that was the irony of that.

-I mean, I'm looking at the well, you know what I call him, Greg, the compromise corrupt coward congenital liar, because he lied to us for you know almost three straight years.
+I mean, I'm looking at the, well, you know what I call him, Greg, the compromise, corrupt, coward, congenital liar, because he lied to us for, you know, almost three straight years.

 Right.

-By the way, I want you to go through that because I want people to be reminded of this, and it is in your you do spend a lot of time in the new book on it, but people need to get it.
+And it is in your ⁇ you do spend a lot of time in the new book on it, but people need to get it.

-Well, Adam Schiff lied about Carter Page, he lied about Bruce Orr.
+Well, Adam Schiff lied about Carter Page.

 He lied about the dossier.